Season 1897/98

 On New Year's Day, the leading English amateur invitational side Corinthians made their customary annual visit to Hampden Park.
 A crowd of somewhere around 10,000 saw the visitors take the lead in five minutes through a swift, well-directed Hugh Stanbrough shot.
 Queen's Park then did the majority of the attacking and, approaching the half hour mark, Bob McColl equalised from a Ritchie free kick.
 Corinthians retook the lead when Davie Stewart turned the ball towards his own goal, without realising that Kenny Anderson had run out, and it trickled into the net.
 Early in the second half, the scores were level for a second time when Dyke Berry fired home a high shot from an angle.
 Soon after, Gilbert Smith scored a third for Corinthians.
 Queen's then forced the pace but 'keeper Campbell was in top form.
 At length, however, Hugh Butler found the net and the scores were tied once more.
 By this stage, Pascal of Corinthians was little more than a passenger and goals from Willie Stewart and Bob McColl sealed a 5-3 victory for the Spiders.

-On the following Saturday, St Mirren were visitors to Hampden Park.
+Two days later, St Mirren were visitors to Hampden Park.
 Despite John Patrick being much the busier of the two goalkeepers, the Paisley men recorded a surprise 4-1 victory.
 St Mirren took the lead in ten minutes through William Steel and Alex Wylie doubled the lead in 25 minutes with a header.
 Queen's Park were dominating play but could not score.
 The Spiders pressed hard in the second half but could not break down the St Mirren defence until the 75 minute mark when Hugh Butler found the net after Patrick had saved his first effort.
 Shortly afterwards, however, weak defence allowed Mullen to restore the Buddies' two-goal advantage.
 Queen's Park then laid siege to the St Mirren goal but, in a breakaway, Saints scored a fourth goal from a penalty kick after John Ritchie tripped Wylie inside the 12-yard line.

 A week later, Queen's Park welcomed Linthouse to Hampden Park.
 Neither side was at full strength but they produced an enjoyable ninety minutes.
 Davie Stewart was injured in the first half and had to leave the field for a period.
 While he was absent, Tom Niblo gave Linthouse the lead with a fine shot.
 Queen's Park dominated the second half but, with 'keeper John Todd in great form, the Govan men held out until, finally, David Wilson equalised from a Robert Lambie corner kick.
 A 1-1 draw may have seemed a surprise result but it appears that Queen's did not over exert themselves with the following week's Scottish Cup tie with Rangers in mind.

 On Saturday 5 February, the Scottish Cup third round tie with Rangers drew an immense crowd to Hampden Park.
-With over 20,000 in the ground, the gates were closed to avoid crushing.
+With uptown 25,000 in the ground, the gates were closed to avoid crushing.
 Many of those who could not gain access to Hampden headed for nearby Cathkin Park where Third Lanark were playing Hibernian.
 Queen's Park were severely handicapped by the absence of Bob McColl who had injured his ankle in the Club's gymnasium.
 The team that faced the Light Blues was - K L Anderson; D Berry and R A Lambie; J L Ritchie and J Gillespie; J H Irons, A J Christie and D Stewart; W S Stewart, H Butler, D J Wilson, D Berry and R A Lambie.
 Rangers were favourites to win the tie but Queen's Park were the more dangerous side in the early stages.
 However, it was Rangers who went ahead in 30 minutes through "Kitey" McPherson.
 Five minutes later, Bob Hamilton converted a cross from Tommy Low to double the visitors' lead.
 Seconds before half-time, Robert Lambie headed a Willie Stewart cross past Matt Dickie in the Rangers' goal to reduce the deficit.
 Rangers regained their two-goal lead in 55 minutes when Jimmy Miller seized on a defensive error to score.
 Queen's Park came close several times before the finish but Rangers held on to their 3-1 advantage.
 The Light Blues were a much bigger side than Queen's Park and the physical advantage proved significant.

 It was back to the Glasgow League for Queen's Park on Saturday 12 February.
 The Spiders' opponents were Clyde.
 Rain and a strong wind kept the crowd at Barrowfield Park down to about 2,000.
 Despite facing the gale in the first half, Queen's held their own and there was no scoring at the interval.
 After the break, the Clyde goalkeeper James McGinn made three excellent saves before being beaten by Oliver (?)
 Wylie in 55 minutes.
 Queen's then scored a further three goals through Robert Lambie, Wylie and Hugh Butler.
 With eight minutes to go, the match referee felt too ill to continue.
 Queen's offered to continue with a mutually agreed stand-in but the offer was declined.
 The matter was later considered by the committee of the Glasgow League and Queen's Park awarded the two points.

 Celtic were Queen's Park's opponents in the Glasgow League on Saturday 19 February.
 Heavy rain kept the crowd at Hampden Park below the 7,000 mark.
 Despite the adverse conditions, the two sides produced a very good game.
 Celtic took the lead in five minutes through Allan.
 Queen's were playing well and Dyke Berry equalised after a fine move.
 Just on half-time, David Wilson put the Spiders 2-1 ahead.
 A minute into the second half, Campbell drew the sides level with a rocket shot.
 O Wylie then took advantage of a slip by Dan Doyle to score a third goal for Queen's Park.
-Celtic were on top for a period but, in the closing minutes, Wylie scored for a second time from a scrimmage to give Queen's a deserved 4-2 success.
+Celtic were on top for a period but, in the closing minutes, Willie Stewart scored from a scrimmage to give Queen's a deserved 4-2 success.
 Celtic had played the more attractive football but Queen's Park had been the more effective.

 At a meeting of the Glasgow League Committee on Wednesday 16 February 1898, it had been agreed to admit Partick Thistle to the competition if fixture dates could be arranged.
 However, on Friday 25 February, the Committee determined that Thistle could not be admitted as it would place fixtures in too congested a state.